He waka eke noa – We are all in this together, as one whānau ā ngā hau e whā and we are not alone.

 Keeping the four walls strong in your whare

-By nurturing and strengthening each wall in our whare, we support our health and wellbeing, as well as well as the health and wellbeing of our whānau.
+By nurturing and strengthening each wall in our whare, we support our health and wellbeing, as well as the health and wellbeing of our whānau.

-Here are a few suggested ways we can look after ourselves and others during this time:
+Here are a few ways you can look after yourself and others during this time:

 - You’re helping!
-Keep doing your part to help protect our community.
+Keep doing your part to help protect your community.

-- It’s important to stay connected with friends, whānau and others.
+- Stay connected with friends, whānau and others.

 - You may have experienced hard times before.
-You could think about the strengths that got you through these and how they could be applied at this time.
+You could think about the strengths that got you through these and how they can be applied now.

 - Eat healthy food and drinks and keep regular sleep routines.